n1ch0la5/colorframe/README.md

 Installation
 ============

 Install FFMpeg and FFProbe binaries.
-This app has only been tested on windows so far.
+This app has thus far only been tested on mp4 video files in windows.
 You can find the windows binaries for FFMpeg [here](http://ffmpeg.zeranoe.com/builds/).

 Run composer install on the colorframe directory